Moonstroke/cyano/README.md

 possible.
 I also refrained from using GNU-specific extensions to the language (some POSIX functions are called, but no code constructs like pragmas or `__attribute__` are used).

+The code linter Sonarlint is used to parse the code for extra static analysis.
+It uses the Clang compilation database to manage on-the-fly compilation.
+This database is simply a JSON file listing all command-line arguments to a compiler call.
+This feature is not limited to Clang (or Sonarlint), but can be used by all Clang-based tools and other tools implementing this interface.

 #### 2.2.4.
 Documentation